irisw0219/Active-Boomers-User-Guide/README.md

 <br>

 ## 4. Plan View
 Remeber that user has the option to schedule a workout.
 Now, if you go to the below plan view, you will be able to see the activities that you have done and the ones you planning on doing.
+You can also edit/change those plans as needed.
 <br>
 <img src="plan_view.PNG" width="500">